lyarenei/Medusic/README.md

 1. Clone the repository
 2. Open project in Xcode
-3. You should be done; the project uses SPM for dependencies, Xcode should automatically install them
+3. Wait for xcode to restore dependencies
+4. Change development team to yours

+And that should be it.
+You should be now able to compile the app and run it in simulator or on your phone.

 ## Releases

-There are no releases right now as the app is still pretty basic and still missing a lot of stuff to make it usable for others.
-Still, if you want to check it out, you can sideload it from Xcode.

-Once the app will be in a somewhat presentable shape, I'll provide IPAs here and consider setting up TestFlight.
+For now, the only way is to compile it yourself and sideload from Xcode.
+Once I'm comfortable with the app state, I'll set up a TestFlight and maybe provide IPAs here.